William H. Turner Technical Arts High School: AET

 The Academy of Entertainment Technology focuses on television broadcasting and production, and, most importantly, creativity.
 AET gets footage for films, edits films, makes news broadcasts, and creates a variety of independent movies to submit to competitions.
 AET is divided into two different sub-categories: Film and Television Production.

 AET's Skills USA is where students compete with what they've learned.
 The students compete with other schools on speed editing, broadcasting, and script making.

 AET used to include Diesel Technology, Turner Tech's only automotive program.
 Although Diesel Technology was the only AET program to win VICA competitions at the time it was cut from the school in the middle of the school year of 2003–2004.
 This prompted all the "Diesel Boys" to join other programs, which shared little to no relation.
 Most either stayed in AET or transferred to Agriscience.

 AMS

-The Academy of Medical Sciences at Turner Tech provides an excellent education for high school students who want to make a difference in the ever-advancing and demanding field of health care.
-The academy's programs provides several diverse career paths which prepares students for employment or advanced training in the health industry for a wide variety of medical professions with job-related training and a solid academic curriculum including National Industry certification.

-Students receive hands-on training in Turner Tech's well-equipped training labs and classrooms with pediatrics and human patient simulators.
-They serve as interns at healthcare sites, such as hospitals, laboratories, medical offices, pharmacies, and medical libraries.
-Students attending the Medical Academy can earn much more than grades and a high school diploma; they can also receive college credit and industry-recognized certification in more than one field.
-The Medical Academy offers students the opportunity to join national professional organizations, such as HOSA-Future Health Professionals.

-Turner Tech HOSA, the Career Technical Student Organization HOSA-Future Health Professionals chapter at Turner Tech, boasts one of the largest membership counts in the national organization.
-The organization gives its members the opportunities to compete in a myriad of competitions that span the breadth of the health occupations field, and provides its members the opportunity to lead the organization at regional, state, and national levels.

-The Academy of Medical Sciences provides its students with seven programs including the new Advanced Medical Sciences Program, which simulates the rigors and academic intensity of medical school and a top-level medical career.
-The program is highly selective and candidates must go through an application and interview process, in an effort to secure one of 25 seats.
+The Academy of Medical Sciences is highly selective and candidates must go through an application and interview process, in an effort to secure one of 25 seats.

 The Academy includes 4 programs student are able to be certified in.